Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 # AVrate Voyager

-AvrateVoyager is an online based image/video/audio quality testing framework.
+AVrate Voyager is an online based image/video/audio quality testing framework.
 The docker part is based on [bottle_docker_kit](https://github.com/stg7/bottle_docker_kit).
 The rating part is based on [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG).
 If you want to perform a lab test, then you should use [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG).
-The core idea of AvrateVoyager is to playout the stimuli within a webbrowser and this creates limitations for the
+The core idea of AVrate Voyager is to playout the stimuli within a webbrowser and this creates limitations for the

 ## Requirements